alex-j-wang/crazyswarm2/notes.md

 - Either automatically or through command line, broadcast on `automaticService`.
 This should change all `m_state`s to 1.
 Automation would require polling that all crazyflies are ready.
 - Either automatically or through command line, broadcast on `landingService`.
 This should change all `m_state`s to 3.
 Automation would require polling that all crazyflies are ready.
 - Once a crazyflie is done landing, it should switch to idle.

-- Get rid of trajectories.yaml
-- Specify all trajectories in mpc_config.yaml